Sexual Harassment Plagues the Auto Industry Amid Lack of Female Workers

-Men used all-too-common categorizations for women who responded to the survey.
-About 68 percent of women were told they were “too aggressive,” and 50 percent were told they were “too quiet,” according to the report.
+Nearly 70 percent of women were told they were “too aggressive,” and 50 percent were told they were “too quiet. ”

-About 50 percent said they received comments on their appearance, were told to dress more feminine and some were even told that they should show off their breasts more.
+More than 50 percent received comments on their appearance, and were told to dress more feminine and display their breasts.

-About 63 percent of women surveyed said they were excluded from male-oriented company events such as happy hours (which shouldn't feel limited to men), football games and meetings at cigar lounges.
+Sixty-three percent of women claimed to be excluded from male-oriented company events such as happy hours, football games and meetings at cigar lounges.